MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Modeling.md

 3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **All fields**.
 This will change the view that is being used to display the Visit data.

-> [!NOTE]
-> If the import was successful, you should see a list of visit entries.
+> *Note: If the import was successful, you should see a list of visit entries.*

 4. Click on any value in the **Building** column, confirm that the Building form opens in a separate window.
 Close this window.